AFSCME Support Staff

 PAID TIME OFF

 Employees immediately begin to accrue vacation time at a rate equivalent to ten days per fiscal year and are eligible to begin using accrued time following 6 months of service (increases to 15 days per year after 5 years of service and 20 days per year after 10 years of service); up to two years' allotment may be accrued.
 Employees immediately begin to accrue sick time at a rate equivalent to 10 days per year; up to a total of 48 days.
-Employees also accrue four personal days per fiscal year, and shall be entitled to eight scheduled holidays and two floating holidays per year.
+Employees also accrue four personal days per fiscal year, and shall be entitled to nine scheduled holidays and two floating holidays per year.

 The above list is intended as a general guide and does not constitute the terms of a contract.
 These benefits are subject to the terms and conditions of each plan as specified in the plan documents.